U.S. History

 Modern Day Political Cartoon/Propaganda Poster & Explanation.

-2) Create a political cartoon or a propaganda poster that would be relevant to today's generation.
+2) Create a political cartoon that would be relevant to today's generation.
 Include an explanation of why you chose it.
+Ask yourself, is this wall-worthy?
+These will be posted & shared on the whiteboard and possibly social media.
+Is it school appropriate?

 Propaganda Primary Sources